World Bound Adventures: Fiji 2026

 Our World Bound Climate Change Curriculum

-World Bound: South Pacific is about connecting Fijian and South Pacific perspectives of leadership, culture, adventure, and climate change education for youth ready for something meaningful, intentional, and challenging.
+World Bound: Fiji is about more than just travel; it’s about weaving together Fijian and South Pacific perspectives on leadership, culture, outdoor adventure, and climate change education to prepare youth for purposeful action in a rapidly changing world.

-We do this through our World Bound Curriculum, a set of place-based, outdoor-oriented educational modules that will inform this expedition.
-This curriculum is driven by our five World Bound Pillars, described below.
+At the heart of this program is the World Bound Curriculum: a set of place-based, outdoor-oriented learning modules shaped by the communities and landscapes of Fiji.
+Rooted in experiential education and framed by our five World Bound Pillars, the curriculum turns adventure into a pathway for resilience, responsibility, and global citizenship..
 For more detailed information about the curriculum, please visit our World Bound Curriculum page.

 Pillar 1: Integrating Climate Change Principles and Perspectives (South Pacific)